-12 Tips to save on Auto Insurance
+12 Most Effective Tips to Save on Auto Insurance

 Everyone wants to save money on their Auto Insurance.

-The rates are generally based on a number of factors including location of driver (residence), driver characteristics, and type of vehicle.
+The rates are generally based on a number of factors including location of the driver (residence), driver characteristics, and type of vehicle.
 But there are ways you can make sure you’re getting the best deal on your auto insurance.

 Follow these tips and you could reduce the cost of your policy premium.